asteroid-lang/asteroid/docs/User Guide.rst

 a single function can have multiple bodies each attached to a different pattern matching the actual argument.
-The following is the quick sort implemented in Asteroid where each ``with`` clause introduces a new function body with its corresponding pattern,
+The following is the quick sort implemented in Asteroid where each ``with`` clause introduces a new pattern with its corresponding function body,
 ::
     load system io.